migueldeicaza/mono-wasm/README.md

 * work on patches for mono based on the changes made in the fork
 * merge the WebAssembly LLVM code into the mono/llvm fork so that the compiler can target wasm32
 * investigate threads, sockets, debugger, stack unwinding, simd and atomic operations, etc.

+## License

+This work is distributed under the terms of the MIT license.
+See the LICENSE.txt file for more information.